smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 Generally, you configure your smart contracts to use VRF with the following process:

-1. Create a subscription in the [Subscription Manager]() application.
-Take note of the subscriptionId, which your contract needs later. <!--TODO: Add subscription management app URL -->
+1. Create a subscription in the [Subscription Manager](https://vrf.chain.link) application.
+Take note of the `subscriptionId`, which your contract needs later.
-1. Deploy your applications to accept a subscription ID and record the addresses for each deployed contract. <!-- TODO: Describe "accept a subscription ID" more clearly. -->
+1. Deploy your applications to accept a subscription ID and record the addresses for each deployed contract.
-1. Register all of the deployed applications in the [Subscription Manager]() application. <!-- TODO: Add subscription management app URL -->
+1. Register all of the deployed applications in the [Subscription Manager](https://vrf.chain.link) application.
-1. Fund the subscription in the [Subscription Manager]() application.  <!-- TODO: Add subscription management app URL -->
+1. Fund the subscription in the [Subscription Manager](https://vrf.chain.link) application.

 ## Static Parameters